rachel-ftw/APOD-Exercise/README.md

 #### Introduction

 One of the most popular of all federal government websites is NASA's [Astronomy Picture of the Day](https://apod.nasa.gov/apod/astropix.html) (APOD).
-For this exercise, you will build a React component that fetches and renders data about the APOD.
+For this exercise, you will build a React application that fetches and renders data about the APOD.

 #### Setup